 Evolutions of themes

 Figure 3.
 The merger of Themes 11 (Purple) and 13 (Green) over three iterations of the BSC curriculum text.
 Connections between (student) work and subject are diminished as science take centre stage.
 Science, subject, and work was translated from Danish, while remaining Danish words were greyed out.
+Visualisation made with software Gephi (gephi.org).

 Over the three iterations, Theme 11 becomes more and more connected to Theme 13.
 In 2007 there are thick connections between the two themes (indicating that phrases and wordings in one theme are connected extensively to phrases and wordings in the other) and in 2010, they are merged into one, as the clustering algorithm no longer separated them.
 This may indicate that the intentions for the BSC develop from an agglomeration of different disciplines to a discipline in its own right.

-As seen in Table 1, Theme 10 mentions pluridisciplinarity (Jantzch 1972).
+As seen in Table 1, Theme 10 mentions pluridisciplinarity (Jantzch 1972, p.
+15-16).
 The framing of pluridisciplinarity changes over time.
 This change is mainly visible as a substitution of and later removal of words: From teaching topics being “preferably pluridisciplinary” (2004), to being “normally pluridisciplinary” (2007) to being “thematic plurisciplinary topics” (2010).
 This can be seen as a move from pluridisciplinarity as a suggestion to becoming the norm to becoming taken for granted.

 Theme 12, which first appeared in 2007 gained clearer connections to Practical Work, Hypotheses, Competences to be Learned, and Theme 11+13 in 2010.
 See Figure 2.
 The theme contains national instructions to how teaching should be implemented and the connections to Practical Work and Hypotheses provides further indications of this instruction.
 For example, practical work should be integrated into teaching as opposed to an appendix to teaching.
 Also, observations should in some cases be used by students to generate hypotheses.
-The Danish system relies heavily on teacher autonomy (Evans et al 2018), such instructions may be seen as decreasing that autonomy.
+The Danish system relies heavily on teacher autonomy (Evans et al. 2018), such instructions may be seen as decreasing that autonomy.

 Discussion

 This study has potential implications for our understanding of the interplay between curriculum texts, practice, and political trends.
 For instance, one could ask if the merger between Themes 11 and 13 in 2010 aligns with public discussions about the relationship between Bildung and Science in preceding years.
-In terms of practice, an investigation of teachers’ perception of the purpose of the BSC aligns well with the merger between Themes 11 and 13; the BSC is often seen as a Bildung course with emphasis on interdisciplinarity (Dolin et al 2014).
-However, we emphasise that the type of interdisciplinarity advocated in the BSC curriculums is pluridisciplinarity, which does not necessitate that subjects coordinate with respect to a joint problem.
-Dolin et al. (2014) found that around 60% of upper secondary teachers who taught BSC found that their latest teaching was pluridisciplinary while 26% believed that their latest teaching integrated more scientific subjects.
-Furthermore, around 50% of teachers did not believe that the BSC could contribute to Bildung more than single subjects could, while around 44% were more positively inclined.
-Thus, there seems to be a tension between the intension for BSC to contribute to Bildung and teachers’ interpretations and implementations.
+In terms of practice, an investigation of teachers’ perception of the purpose of the BSC aligns well with the merger between Themes 11 and 13; the BSC is often seen as a Bildung course with emphasis on interdisciplinarity (Dolin et al. 2014).
+However, we emphasise that the type of interdisciplinarity advocated in the BSC curriculums is pluridisciplinarity which does not necessitate that subjects coordinate with respect to a joint problem (Jantsch 1972, p.
+15-16),.